payloadcms/payload/packages/plugin-password-protection/README.md

 [![NPM](https://img.shields.io/npm/v/payload-plugin-password-protection)](https://www.npmjs.com/package/payload-plugin-password-protection)

-A plugin for [Payload CMS](https://github.com/payloadcms/payload) to easily allow for documents to be secured behind a layer of password protection.
+A plugin for [Payload](https://github.com/payloadcms/payload) to easily allow for documents to be secured behind a layer of password protection.

-Core features:
-  - one
-  - two

 ## Installation